-The analyses undertaken thus far suggest no major differences between the four panels for the distribution of health insurance status.
+The analyses undertaken for health insurance status distribution suggest no major differences between the four panels for various event type estimates.
 Even though slight differences were observed with Panel 25 (e.g., the distribution associated with the age range 18-64 showed a higher percentage of all public insurance compared to the other three panels while those at least 65 years of age showed a lower percentage of some private insurance compared to the other three panels), no statistically significant differences were detected.